briangordon/briangordon.github.com/_posts/2018-03-13-synthesizing-my-heartbeat.md

 ![Distribution of Spo2](/images/matlab-spo2-distribution.png)

-- create a sound clip of a heartbeat in realtime (with pulse amplitude as volume?)
+- create a sound clip of a heartbeat in realtime (with pulse amplitude as volume?). interpolate data points (10x?) in case a heartbeat starts halfway between data points
 - frequency analysis of spo2 dip events
 - synthesize a speeded-up sound clip in the frequency-time domain where the frequency equals the spo2 at that time